Particular/docs.particular.net/samples/azure/webjob-host/sample.md

 snippet: WebJobHost_Start

+> [!NOTE]
-NOTE: If dependencies need to be shared between the service collection and NServiceBus infrastructure, such as message handlers, see the [ASP.NET Core sample](/samples/dependency-injection/#related-samples).
+> If dependencies need to be shared between the service collection and NServiceBus infrastructure, such as message handlers, see the [ASP.NET Core sample](/samples/dependency-injection/#related-samples).

 A critical error action must be defined to restart the host when a critical error is raised: